ayrtonm/freebsd-kpi-rs/README.md

 cargo install bindgen-cli
 ```

+### Tool versions

-Currently this repo is used with bindgen 0.71.1 though the exact version should not significantly
+Currently this repo is used with rustc 1.83 and bindgen 0.71.1.
+Since this repo's KPI crate does not
-affect the generated source code.
+use unstable features it does not require nightly rustc and should build with any rust compiler
+which supports Edition 2021.
+Bindgen generates a .rs file from C headers and the exact version
+should not significantly affect the machine code that .rs file compiles down to.

 ## Patch FreeBSD src build system